xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 # Appendix A. Content-Disposition Versus Content-Length
 {:numbered="false"}

-The Content-Length header field defined in Section 8.6 of {{!RFC9110}} is the most appropriate header field to indicate the size of the intended content being transferred.
+The Content-Length header field defined in Section 8.6 of {{!RFC9110}} is the most appropriate header field to indicate the size of the intended content being uploaded.
 As Section 8 of {{!RFC9110}} indicates, a "representation" can be anything.
-In this document, the "representation" would be the allocated storage for the content transfer, such as a file.
+In this document, the "representation" would be the allocated storage for the content to be uploaded, such as a file.

 The client scripting engines of modern browsers use the XMLHttpRequest (XHR) API and Fetch Standard.
 Section 4.5.2 in the {{XHR}} specification and Section 2.2.2 in the {{FETCH}} specification both state that the Content-Length header is restricted and is only allowed to be set by the browser.
 The inability to set the Content-Length header without a body makes it an unusable header field as it relates to this document.